Representation theory of the principal equivariant $\mathcal{W}$-algebra and Langlands duality: Chiral differential operators on an algebraic group

 \end{theoreme} \begin{proof} Equality \eqref{equation for T in the reductive case} shows that $T_{(0)}$ is the translation operator in a similar fashion as in the proof of Lemma \ref{lemma conformal structure for the cdo of the torus}.
 The rest is easily checked. \end{proof}

-\begin{remarque} Note that here we assume some condition on the level $\kappa$ so that the Segal--Sugawara constructions are available.
+\begin{remarque} Note that here we assume a condition on the level $\kappa$ such that the Segal--Sugawara constructions are available.
 It is remarkable that equation~\eqref{equation for T in the reductive case} does not involve the inverse of $(k+\check{h})$.
-The formula then makes sense at any level and one can check that $\cdo$ is indeed always conformal of central charge $2\dim(G)$ (see Proposition 3.22 of \cite{zhu_vertex_operator_algebras}). \end{remarque}
+The formula therefore makes sense at any level and one can check that $\cdo$ is indeed always conformal of central charge $2\dim(G)$ (see Proposition~3.22 of \cite{zhu_vertex_operator_algebras}). \end{remarque}